-TASKS STATUS 8.2 Prepare New Codes, Ordinances, and Guidelines Ongoing (a. through d. are specifically recommended) The comprehensive Zoning Code update was adopted in November 2010, by City Council. (sections from the Implementation Measure are italicized) a.
+PROGRAMS STATUS 8.2 Prepare New Codes, Ordinances, and Guidelines Ongoing The comprehensive Zoning Code update was adopted in November 2010, by the City Council.
+The following are specifically recommended (sections from the Implementation Measure are italicized): a.
 A "commercial-residential" interface ordinance that regulates use, activity, and design of commercial properties located on shallow parcels directly abutting residential neighborhoods - The Zoning Code includes development standards that address the commercial and residential interface to minimize potential land conflicts. b.
 Design guidelines for the renovation or reconstruction of housing in existing neighborhoods to assure that they complement the character of existing development; these may be applied to specific neighborhoods or citywide - Section 20.48.180 Residential Development Standards and Design Criteria of the Zoning Code provides residential design standards to promote neighborhood compatibility. c.
 An ordinance or guidelines for the preservation of historic buildings and/or properties; this shall be developed in consideration of guidelines published by the State Historic Preservation Office - Staff continues to review projects subject to CEQA to address historic preservation.
 An ordinance has not been prepared at this time. d.
-An ordinance managing parking in commercial and mixed-use corridors and districts characterized by deficient parking; this may provide for the establishment of parking districts in which new parking may be developed in public or private shared facilities or structures or other facilities, as well as procedures for the funding of these improvements - In 2016, the City kicked off development of the Mariners' Mile Revitalization Master Plan which is expected to include strategies to better manage parking in the area.
-The Mariners' Mile Revitalization Master Plan and the draft Master Plan will be pursued following the comprehensive General Plan update, scheduled to begin in 2019.
+An ordinance managing parking in commercial and mixed-use corridors and districts characterized by deficient parking; this may provide for the establishment of parking districts in which new parking may be developed in public or private shared facilities or structures or other facilities, as well as procedures for the funding of these improvements - In 2016, the City pursued this initiative through the Mariners' Mile Revitalization Master Plan.
+The plan was prepared but its adoption was postponed to consider its content/initiatives as part of a comprehensive General Plan update, scheduled to begin in 2019.
 See Program 16.10 for an update on Balboa Village parking.
+9.1 Review City Council Policy Manual for Consistency Ongoing with the General Plan In 2018, the following City Council Policies were reviewed: all H Policies, F-2, F-6, and F-14.
+Per the City Council's direction, a subcommittee was created by the Planning Commission and was tasked with reviewing the L series (Public Works) policies.
+The review of all the L Policies was completed in early 2019, with the City Council adopting the updated policies.
+All of the policies were determined consistent with the General Plan.